No Tags Found!

 Hi,

-Gratuity is a monetary amount payable to the employee of an organisation under the Payment of Gratuity Act 1972 ( Subject to completion of continuous 5 years service with the Employer) .
+Gratuity is a monetary amount payable to the employees of an organization under the Payment of Gratuity Act 1972 (subject to completion of continuous 5 years service with the employer).

-Employer is not supposed to deduct Gratuity from your salary and pay you Gratuity.
-As per my assumption your Company should have some tie up with some Insurance companies towards Group Gratuity Scheme for which Company use to pay premium.
-What ever premium paid by the employer for you might be shown in CTC as over all cost incurred by the employer for you.
+Employers are not supposed to deduct gratuity from your salary and pay you gratuity.
+As per my assumption, your company should have some tie-up with insurance companies towards a Group Gratuity Scheme for which the company used to pay a premium.
+Whatever premium is paid by the employer for you might be shown in CTC as the overall cost incurred by the employer for you.

-If the Gratuity amount is deducted from Gross salary then you have right to claim back.
-But insurance premium paid by the employer and shown in the CTC you cannot claim back.
-If you complete 5 years then employer will pay you the Gratuity.
+If the gratuity amount is deducted from the gross salary, then you have the right to claim it back.
+However, the insurance premium paid by the employer and shown in the CTC cannot be claimed back.
+If you complete 5 years, the employer will pay you the gratuity.

 From India, Madras